AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

 3. **Running the Application**
    - Make sure the working directory is `forms-flow-ai-deployment\docker-compose`.
-   - Run docker-compose up -d to start.
+   - Run docker-compose up -d to start (Use `docker-compose-arm64.yml` file for ARM processers. eg: Apple M1).

    ![install 8](../../assets//DockerFull/dockerfull_8.png)
+   {: .ml-5}

-   - >Note:
+    >Note:
-     >Use the ‘--build’  command with the start command to reflect any future .env changes eg: docker-compose up --build -d
+     >Use the ‘--build’  command with the start command to reflect any future *.env* changes
+     >eg: docker-compose up --build -d
+     {: .bg-grey-lt-000 .p-2}
+4. **To stop the Application**
-     >Run `docker-compose stop` to stop.
+     - Run `docker-compose stop` to stop.

 ### Analytics Setup